Samsung officially unveils Z Flip 4 and Z Fold 4 smartphones

 When it comes to screens, the Fold 4 has two of them.
 There’s a 6.2-inch dynamic AMOLED outer display that can be used with the device folded, running at 2316 x 904 resolution and variable refresh rate up to 120Hz.
 The main feature is the foldable 7.6-inch display on the inside of the device, running at 2176 x 1812 resolution.
 It is also a dynamic AMOLED display, capable of 120Hz refresh rate.

 Samsung’s new foldable flagship comes in three hues, Phantom Black, Beige and Grey-Green, as well as 256GB, 512GB and 1TB storage opens.
 It too will be powered by the Snapdragon 8+ GEN 1, but bumps up to 12GB of RAM, making it a tempting choice for those looking for a portable productivity machine.
 It features IPX8 water resistance like its smaller sibling, but upgrades the battery to 4400mAh.
-The 256GB model starts at £1649.
+The 256GB model starts at £1649 / $1799 / around AU$2850.

 Both the Flip 4 and Fold 4 will receive upgraded camera modules, with enhanced night photography (or 'Nightography' as Samsung is dubbing it), as well as improved zoom functionality.